 About 20% of Americans have 1 or more unassigned matches on 23andMe, which means we have one or more close relatives that we may not know about.
 While finding your DNA matches may be quite unexpected, it’s a pleasant way to start connecting with them.

-Genetics is the study of inherited traits, and when you’re preparing to contact your DNA matches for the first time, your identities both have roles to play.
-Your DNA matches are already aware of your identities, but it’s up to you to introduce yourself.
-Dating sites and applications allow you to introduce yourself, and your DNA matches are most likely using these apps to meet you.
-What should you say?
+Genetics is the study of inherited traits, and when you’re preparing to contact your DNA matches for the first time, you’re reaching out to someone with a shared history and heritage.
+In such an instance, what should you say?
 Here’s what not to say, just in case you don’t want to break the ice by spilling the punch line.

 Contacting your DNA Matches